 Medically Tailored Meals (MTMs) and Nutritional Counseling

 Reimbursement for medically tailored meals (MTMs) and nutritional counseling must not exceed the set rates and the 12 week maximum limits.
 For MTMs, the provider uses the PA to bill for services after the MTMs have been delivered to the home.
 For nutritional counseling, the provider uses the PA to bill for services after the counseling session occurred.
-The PA is released upon completion and submission of the Assistive Devices and Medical Supplies form and the approved POC or POC revision by the support coordinator.

 Providers may span date bill for up to a two week supply of MTMs.